Engee documentation

 Yes

-# Magnetization inductance magnetic flux density — initial magnetic induction of the magnetising inductance
+# Magnetization inductance magnetic flux density — initial magnetic induction of the magnetization inductance

 Details

-The value of magnetic induction at zero time.
+The value of magnetic induction at time zero.

 Dependencies

-This parameter is used when the parameter is set to Magnetization inductance parameterized by value is selected Magnetic flux density versus magnetic field strength characteristic with hysteresis.
+This parameter is used if for the parameter Magnetization inductance parameterized by value selected Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 Units